 “I was a student of Mike’s as an undergraduate at Northwestern and I can’t say enough good things about him.
 I signed up for every class of his that I could.
 His real world experience in journalism, coupled with his knack for staying on top of trends in reporting, was very helpful and inspirational to me.
 He demands hard work and excellence because he has a vested interest in every student’s success.
 He also has an amazing ability to relate to students of all ages and was always available outside of the classroom for help on assignments, as well as counseling on life and career plans.” — Elizabeth Milam Moreno, senior manager, cause communications, American Heart Association.

 “The Journalist’s Toolbox tells you a lot about Mike Reilley.
 It tells you he’s a hell of a reporter and knows how to think through stories and find sources.
 It tells you that he knows a lot about the web and was thinking early about how to use it as a reporter.
 It tells you he is generous in sharing his knowledge and skill with other journalists.
-I was a user and fan of the Journalist’s Toolbox before I came to API and began working directly with Mike.” — Steve Buttry, LSU Manship School, Mike’s boss when the American Press Institute owned The Journalist’s Toolbox.
+I was a user and fan of the Journalist’s Toolbox before I came to API and began working directly with Mike.” — the late Steve Buttry, LSU Manship School, Mike’s boss when the American Press Institute owned The Journalist’s Toolbox.

 “In the time we worked together, Mike Reilley was a hard-nosed, valuable and versatile reporter and talented writer.
 He covered everything from high schools to the (then) L.A.
 Rams and did so very well.
 I also know that the staff members at AOL were very happy with contract work he did for them when CBS SportsLine had a working relationship with that company.
 Mike has greatly expanded his skill sets since he wrote for me and added a lot of experience in a number of areas, including editing and teaching.
-I believe he would be well qualified for any number of writing, editing or journalism teaching jobs, including management.” — Craig Stanke, former Managing Editor, CBS Sportsline, and was one of Mike’s immediate supervisors at the Los Angeles Times.
+I believe he would be well qualified for any number of writing, editing or journalism teaching jobs, including management.” — the late Craig Stanke, former Managing Editor, CBS Sportsline, and was one of Mike’s immediate supervisors at the Los Angeles Times.

 You can find more comments on my LinkedIn bio.